LCCN/Frontiers-2020/README.md

 2) a set of parallel inputs, to visualize the related "trapezoids".

-Using an example dataset, the program will show the "crossing steps" of the input spikes on the trapezoids, that is a simplified animation of the target summation.
+Using an example dataset, the program will show the "crossing steps" of the input spikes on the trapezoids, that is a simplified animation of the target summation mechanism.
 A useful tool for the tuning and the understanding of the internal operation of the structure.